confluentinc/cp-docker-images/docs/development.rst

 3. sr-ready

-  Used for checking if the Schema Registry is ready.
+  Used for checking if |sr| is ready.
 If you have multiple Schema Registry nodes, you may need to check their availability individually.

   .. codewithvars:: bash